IntangibleMatter/intangiblematter.github.io/content/posts/the-new-wave-of-the-future.md

 daydream myself a world where I can let go of my cares for a minute.
 Where I can jump into a friend's car and escape it all for a moment.
 But for the meantime I continue to imagine a world where these words ring true for me, and not just for some ideal other self I wish I had.
+This is a song that I've loved for a while now, and I've spent many a day where I will simply have the drawn out, retroesque synths and longing vocals looping in my head.

 I feel that the final bridge sums the song's core up best with its lyrics: